JuanpaBorg/TestingStrategyUnitedAirlines2024/README.md

 ## Punctrually, a Testing Strategy for the Flights from Chicago Page

-This document outlines the testing strategy for the "Flights from Chicago" page of the United Airlines website.
-The goal is to ensure optimal performance, accurate information, and stringent security standards.
+This document outlines the testing strategy for the "Flights from Chicago" ✈ page of the United Airlines website/webapp.
+The goal is to asure Basic Correct Functionality, Optimal Performance, Accurate and Reliable Information, and Stringent Security Standards.

 ## Overview
 The testing strategy covers various aspects including functional testing, performance testing, security testing, compatibility testing, usability testing, regression testing, localization, and internationalization testing, accessibility testing, and disaster recovery testing.